maxmurdoch/flock/src/pages/products/trainee.md

         Insurance can be purchased on the spot, or pre-booked up to 10 days in advance.
       title: 'Cover when you need it '
-    - text: Flight assessment rescheduled?
-Cancel beforehand and get a full refund.
+    - text: 'Flight assessment rescheduled?
+Cancel with a tap, and get a full refund.'
       title: 'Cancel with a tap '
     - text: >-
         Our customer support team will guide you through applying for your licence.
-      title: PfCO support
+      title: Instant PfCO support
     - text: Flock’s policies are EC785/2004 compliant and approved by the CAA.
       title: 'Fully Compliant '
     - text: >-
-        Once you've got your PfCO, you can easily upgrade to a commercial operator account.
+        Once you've got your PfCO, you can simply upgrade to a commercial operator account.
-      title: 'Easy to Upgrade '
+      title: 'Free to Upgrade '
   title: Why do trainee pilots fly with Flock?
 flightSchool:
   list: